 With Cardinal Gibbons High School now closed and the facility no longer in use, the future of Babe Ruth Field was uncertain, but perhaps no more.
 Plans were announced earlier this year for St. Agnes Hospital, which is located nearby, to purchase the former high school grounds and buildings (including the industrial arts building where Ruth went to school and the St. Mary’s Gymnasium), as well as Babe Ruth Field.

 In 2012 St. Agnes Hospital purchased the former Cardinal Gibbons grounds.
 Word has it that the Cal Ripken Sr. Foundation is assisting the effort by developing plans to restore the field, moving home plate to where it existed in the time of Ruth, and provide much needed youth baseball facilities to the area.
 March 2015 UPDATE: Bon Secours Baltimore Health System, which owns St. Agnes Hospital, is about to break ground on an apartment complex that hopefully will preserve the field and buildings that date back to Ruth’s time at St. Mary’s.

 In 1919, a fire on the St. Mary’s campus destroyed most of the original buildings that dated to Babe Ruth’s time there.
-One building that remains from the time of Babe Ruth.
-The first is the Industrial Arts Building where Babe Ruth would have learned to sew shirts.
+One building that remains from the time of Babe Ruth is the Industrial Arts Building where Babe Ruth would have learned to sew shirts.

 Anyone who enjoys the history of baseball should make it a point to see where Babe Ruth lived and played in the years prior to turning professional in 1914.
 There is much to see at the former site of St. Mary’s Industrial School for Boys.
 With the plans for the campus still not certain, now is the time to make a visit, or pilgrimage, to see this historic landmark.
-For more local history about Babe Ruth, be sure to check out Babe Ruth’s Band at St. Mary’s Industrial School, St. Paul’s Catholic Church in Ellicott City, Maryland, where Babe Ruth got married and The Goddess “Gentlemen’s Club” – The Bar That Ruth Bought.
+For more local history about Babe Ruth, be sure to check out Babe Ruth’s Band at St. Mary’s Industrial School, St. Paul’s Catholic Church in Ellicott City, Maryland, Where Babe Ruth Got Married and The Goddess “Gentlemen’s Club” – The Bar That Ruth Bought.